U.S. Department of State Seal

 Hague Convention Information

 The Kyrgyz Republic is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
-Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of the Kyrgyz Republic.
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations and U.S. adoption-related immigration policies; as well as the implementing legislation and regulations of the Kyrgyz Republic.
+Please see below in the Who Can Adopt, Who can be Adopted, and How to Adopt sections for more detail on the intercountry adoption steps involving the Kyrgyz Republic.

-Note: If any of the following occurred prior to November 1, 2016, the date on which the Hague Adoption Convention entered into force for the Kyrgyz Republic, the Hague Adoption Convention may not apply to your adoption: 1) you filed a Form I-600A, Application for Advance Processing of an Orphan Petition, identifying the Kyrgyz Republic as the country where you intended to adopt and the approval is still valid; 2) you filed a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of a child from the Kyrgyz Republic, or 3) the adoption was completed.
-Under these circumstances, your adopted child’s adoption could continue to be processed as a non-Convention intercountry adoption.
+Note: If any of the following occurred prior to November 1, 2016 (the date on which the Hague Adoption Convention entered into force for the Kyrgyz Republic), the Hague Adoption Convention may not apply to your case: 1) you filed a Form I-600A, Application for Advance Processing of an Orphan Petition, identifying the Kyrgyz Republic as the country where you intended to adopt and the approval or extension is still valid; 2) you filed a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of a child from the Kyrgyz Republic, or 3) you completed the adoption.
+Under these circumstances, your adopted child’s adoption could continue to be processed as a non-Convention case, provided the child’s country of origin agrees.
 For more information, read about Hague Transition Cases.
+There may be other circumstances when the Hague Adoption Convention may not apply.
+For additional information, see the USCIS website.
 Please contact adoption@state.gov with the details of the case if this situation applies to you.

 U.S. Immigration Requirements

-To bring an adopted child to the United States from The Kyrgyz Republic, you must meet certain suitability and eligibility requirements.
+To bring an adopted child to the United States from the Kyrgyz Republic, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.
+For more information, please see USCIS webpages on suitability determinations and USCIS policy guidance on adoptive parent suitability determinations.

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.